tagtime/TagTime/README.md

 # The Math

-The math:

 If your tagtime gap is g minutes then the probability of at least one ping in any x minute window is 1-exp(-x/g).
 The window corresponding to probability p is -g*ln(1-p).
-For example, with g=45, there's a 10% chance of getting pinged in any window of duration 4:44.47.
-There's a 50% chance of getting pinged within 31:11.50.
+For example, with g=45, there's a 10% chance of getting pinged in any window of duration 4 minutes 44 seconds.
+There's a 50% chance of getting pinged within 31 minutes.
-There's a 99% chance of a ping within 3:27:14.
+There's a 99% chance of a ping within 3.5 hours.
-The probability of waiting 10 hours and 22 minutes for a ping is one in a million.
+The probability of waiting over 10 hours for a ping is one in a million.